The Company You’ll Join

 The Impact You’ll Have

-The Public Markets product is a key pillar in fulfilling Carta’s mission of creating more owners.
-Your work will directly impact our customers that go public and stay public on Carta.
-You will also impact Carta’s future tech stack and engineering culture by paving the path for a services-based architecture while we fulfill our mission.
+The Boardroom product is a key pillar in fulfilling Carta’s mission of creating more owners.
+Your work will directly impact our future tech stack and engineering culture by paving the path for a services-based architecture while we fulfill our mission.
+By helping the team become more effective, you will empower the team to improve outcomes for our customers from the very beginning of their relationship with Carta -- enabling our customers to focus less on hunting down investors for approvals and more on the things that matter to them (like running their company).

-Knowledge of and interest in financial technology and capital markets is ideal but not required.
+Our current tech stack is React, Python, Django and Postgres.
+Our infrastructure is built around docker and kubernetes, with a handful of managed services in AWS.
+Prior experience with these technologies is ideal, but not required.
 We have people in our team who will help you figure it out, grow your skills and help you learn -- and ideally, learn from you too.
 We believe in transparent learning without ego.

 The Interview Process